-Here we look at the best remote work tools for online collaboration, communication and productivity in 2021, and provide a list of the 22 most recommended in an online survey.
+Here we look at the best remote work tools for online collaboration, communication and productivity in 2021, and provide a list of the 22 most recommended in a popular Twitter survey.
 They include useful apps and remote working software, as well as a few other tips for creating your perfect home office set-up.

 In mid-April 2020 when many professionals and organisations were adapting to the requirements of lockdown and social distancing amid the COVID-19 coronavirus outbreak, popular marketing platform company Hubspot asked the following question on Twitter:

 If you could recommend one tool (productivity, collaboration, etc.) that every remote worker needs, what would it be? 💻